lightningorb/orb/docs/source/automation.rst

     Every hour this cron job will attempt to send 5M sats to WOS, in 50k sats chunks, on 5 concurrent threads, at a fee rate of 800 PPM. `timeout 3600` kills the job after 1 hour (just as cron starts a new).

 Orb VNC
 ~~~~~~~

+Another approach to automating your node is setting up :ref:`orb-docker-vnc` on your node, using the Orb interface, and simply letting it run.